-By using either a digital camera attached to the T300/T302 with a cable, or a snap-on camera accessory, users can take a snapshot and immediately send it to a recipient.
+By using a snap-on camera accessory, users can take a snapshot and immediately send it to a recipient.
 The ability to send pictures is one of the most exciting attributes of MMS, as it allows users to share meaningful moments with friends, family and colleagues.

 Mobile picture transmission also offers inestimable utility in business applications, from sending on-site pictures of a construction project to capturing and storing an interesting design concept for later review.
 Editing a picture by adding text allows users to create their own electronic postcards, an application that is expected to substantially cut into the traditional postcard-sending market.

-Themes (downloaded or pre-defined) can be exchanged via MMS.
+Themes (downloaded or predefined) can be exchanged via MMS.